MatthewWertman/matthewwertman.github.io/_posts/2022-07-24-little-martian.md

 Brief introduction on how I found one of my favorite games to both play and develop!

 ## Origin Story
 Little Martian is a open world survival craft game (as of now, just a demo) created by Charlie, Jack, and Craig Smith.
 I think it's a beautifully-crafted game and I sure have been having my fun with it.
 Not only have I been playing the game, but taking a deeper dive into the files to see what makes this game tick.
-Game development has always been an curiosity of mine.
+Game development has always been a curiosity of mine.
 I have never fully developed a game before or even know where to begin.

-My plan was to essentially try and find an candidate that was easy to understand with my current limited knowledge of game-dev AND was able to be broken-down to it's source files.
+My plan was to essentially try and find a candidate that was easy to understand with my current limited knowledge of game-dev AND was able to be broken-down to it's source files.
 Effectively, instead of building a game, reverse-engineering an existing one.
 At the time, I was also helping out on an open-source project centered around de-compiling/reverse-engineering a little known GameCube game called Gladius by Lucus Arts.
 A lot of it was over my head, so I didn't work on the main tools, but rather creating helpful scripts/docs for people that were modding the game.
 At the root, this is where this idea came from.
 I wanted to work on my own project (something that I can actually understand!) on a little bit of a smaller scale.

 I ended up finding Little Martian, which was the perfect candidate for this!
 A simple 2D sprite-based game written in 100% JavaScript.